My Approach to Helping

 How Psychotherapy Can Help

 Entering into a psychotherapeutic relationship is a wonderful way to declare ownership over your unique experience.
-Through this collaborative, helping relationship, you will be opened up to new perspectives surrounding your struggles, learn to embrace a natural reflex for creative problem-solving, and engage in meaningful conversations towards transformation and wellbeing.
+Through this collaborative, helping relationship, you'll open to new perspectives surrounding your struggles, learn to embrace a natural reflex for creative problem-solving, and engage in meaningful conversations towards transformation and wellbeing.
 While an important part of psychotherapy is to feel heard, valued, and understood by your therapist, it is also a wonderful way to uncover previously unnoticed or undervalued gifts and strengths.

 My View on the Purpose of Psychotherapy